gcv-framework/gcv-vacuum-energy/README.md

 ---

-# New comparison / positioning note
+# Comparison / positioning note

 ## Sequestering Vacuum Energy with a Gauged Constant Vacuum Mode

-**Structural Comparison with Kaloper–Padilla-Type Sequester Models**
+Structural Comparison with Kaloper–Padilla-Type Sequester Models

-This positioning note revisits the relationship between the GCV framework and Kaloper–Padilla-type vacuum-energy sequester models.
-It clarifies where the frameworks belong to the same broader **constant-mode-control** family and where their structural emphases differ.
+This paper revisits the relationship between the **GCV framework** and **Kaloper–Padilla–type vacuum-energy sequester models**.

+The goal is positioning rather than polemic: to clarify where the frameworks belong to the same broader **constant-mode control family** and where their structural emphases differ.

-The paper argues that GCV and Kaloper–Padilla-type sequester are closest neighbours in spirit, while differing in several respects:
+The comparison highlights differences including:

 - the explicit **global/local split** in the GR-exact Einstein equation
 - the interpretation of the residual constant as a **flux-fixed curvature label**
 - an **operator-audit formulation of radiative stability**
-- a broader modular programme including **observed-value localization** and **positive-Λ realization**
+- the broader modular programme including **observed-value localization** and **positive-Λ realization**

-A broader comparison matrix also positions GCV relative to standard GR / EFT, unimodular gravity, and Brown–Teitelboim / Bousso–Polchinski flux-discretuum models.

-### Zenodo record
+### Version DOI (v2.0.0)

 https://zenodo.org/records/19015178

-### Zenodo concept record (all versions)
+### Concept DOI (canonical archive)

 https://zenodo.org/records/17681816

-### OSF mirror

-_Add OSF project link here_

 ---